-After completing the applicaiton and applying to Southfield School a formal tution decision/offer from Southfield School should take no longer than one month.
+After completing the application and applying to Southfield School, a formal tuition decision/offer from Southfield School typically arrives within one month.
 Depending on the time of year and the number of applicants, the process may take slightly longer.

 Q: Do you have an option for tuition assistance or grants?